SirWaffle/AIrtist-k-diffusion-wrap/README.md

 maybe directions if its needed.

-see these for mroe info for now:
+see these ( or any of the other git submodules repos ) for more info for now:

 https://github.com/CompVis/stable-diffusion